Construction site hazards and commonplace

 According to the Health and Safety Executive, the UK was accountable for £15 billion estimated cost of injuries and ill health from current working conditions.
 To add there were 38 fatal injuries to workers in 2017/18.

-So, what’s the most common construction injuries?
+So, what are the most common injuries in construction?

 Slips and trips